yhwang1990/code-bsm-release/README.md

 # Code and Data for "Balancing Utility and Fairness in Submodular Maximization"

-This repository contains the source code and data of our paper "Balancing Utility and Fairness in Submodular Maximization".
+This repository contains the source code and data of our paper "Balancing Utility and Fairness in Submodular Maximization" (<https://arxiv.org/abs/2211.00980>).
 All algorithms are implemented in Python 3.

 ## Datasets